Redline Garage is reader-supported. We earn affiliate commissions from qualifying purchases — how this works.

 • Non-abrasive on clear coat and trim

-Why buy it: For a car that lives in the garage, this is the softest dust barrier we've used — like a blanket for your paint.
+Why buy it: For a car that lives in the garage, this is the softest dust barrier in our rankings — like a blanket for your paint.

 #6Classic Accessories OverDrive PolyPro III